deepaksood619/deepaksood619.github.io/docs/computer-science/operating-system/journaling-file-system.md

 A physical journal logs an advance copy of every block that will later be written to the main file system.
 If there is a crash when the main file system is being written to, the write can simply be replayed to completion when the file system is next mounted.
 If there is a crash when the write is being logged to the journal, the partial write will have a missing or mismatched checksum and can be ignored at next mount.

-Physical journals impose a significant performance penalty because every changed block must be committedtwiceto storage, but may be acceptable when absolute fault protection is required.
+Physical journals impose a significant performance penalty because every changed block must be committed twice to storage, but may be acceptable when absolute fault protection is required.

 ## Logical journals

-Alogical journalstores only changes to file [metadata](https://en.wikipedia.org/wiki/Metadata) in the journal, and trades fault tolerance for substantially better write performance.
+A logical journal stores only changes to file [metadata](https://en.wikipedia.org/wiki/Metadata) in the journal, and trades fault tolerance for substantially better write performance.
 A file system with a logical journal still recovers quickly after a crash, but may allow unjournaled file data and journaled metadata to fall out of sync with each other, causing data corruption.

 For example, appending to a file may involve three separate writes to: